joanpalin/AI-Workshop/Takeaways/README.md

-# Takeaways — Cisco AI Technical Workshop, London, 16 June 2026
+# Takeaways — Cisco AI Technical Workshop

 ## This folder is your Monday morning kit.
 The workshop is over, but the work starts now.